Why You Need a Container Orchestration Tool

 Container orchestration tools themselves should be easy to deploy, configure and setup for Administrators.
 They should connect to existing IT tools for SSO, RBAC etc. An extensible architecture will connect to external systems such as local or cloud storage, networking systems etc.

 This was a brief overview of the importance of choosing the right container orchestration tool to deploy and manage cloud-native applications.
 In follow-up, posts we’ll discuss and compare some of the popular tools such as Kubernetes vs Mesos and Kubernetes vs Docker swarm.
-Meanwhile, you can try the beta release of Managed Kubernetes today!

 - Create A Highly Available Kubernetes Cluster - December 6, 2016